 1 in 3 accounting professionals do not know where their company has nexus. – Wakefield Research

-5. Sin: File the wrong forms and pay taxes late.
+5. Filing the wrong forms and remitting sales tax late

 Filing and remitting late or incorrect tax forms is a red flag to state auditors.
 Businesses often struggle to identify the correct form to use in each state.

 Ignoring changing nexus laws is wrong.
-While most business people have some concept of nexus—the connection between a business and a taxing jurisdiction requiring sales tax collection and remittance — many are unaware of dramatic changes to nexus laws happening now.
-Numerous states have passed laws requiring remote sellers to collect sales tax when a certain amount of referrals are from in-state affiliates.
+While most business people have some concept of nexus—the connection between a business and a taxing jurisdiction requiring sales tax collection and remittance — many are unaware of dramatic changes resulting from South Dakota v.
+Wayfair, Inc. Numerous states have passed sweeping changes to state nexus laws that require many remote sellers to collect and file sales tax in more states.

 Most accounting professionals surveyed believe they would lose if they were to ever contest a government audit. – Wakefield Research

 - Review where you currently have nexus and identify applicable rule changes.